ZarkaHasan9/DiaXplain/README.md

 # DiaXplain – Explainable AI for Diabetes Risk Prediction

+DiaXplain is an explainable AI system designed to predict diabetes risk and provide transparent insights into the contributing health factors.
+It combines machine learning with interpretability methods to support both patients and healthcare practitioners in understanding the "why" behind each prediction.

 ## Concept
 Machine learning in healthcare often suffers from being a "black box," limiting trust and adoption.
 DiaXplain addresses this by combining predictive performance with interpretability.